Learn-NEAR/NCD.L1.sample--lottery/README.md

 The goal of this repository is to make it as easy as possible to get started writing unit and simulation tests for AssemblyScript contracts built to work with NEAR Protocol.

+## ⚠️ Warning

+Any content produced by NEAR, or developer resources that NEAR provides, are for educational and inspiration purposes only.
+NEAR does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.

 ## Usage